jpf/workflows-scim-relay/README.md

 Workflows, here is a high level overview of what you'll need to do to get this project set up.

 In-depth instructions are below.
-Open an issue the GitHub repository for this project with any questions.
+Open an issue in the GitHub repository for this project with any questions.